 ABSTRACT.
 This article describes local normal forms of functions in noncommuting variables, up to equivalence generated by isomorphism of noncommutative Jacobi algebras, extending singularity theory in the style of Arnold's commutative local normal forms into the noncommutative realm.
-This generalisation unveils many new phenomena, including an ADE classification when the Jacobi ring has dimension zero and, by taking suitable limits, a further ADE classification in dimension one.
+This generalisation unveils many new phenomena, including an ADE classification when the Jacobi ring has dimension zero and, by suitably taking limits, a further ADE classification in dimension one.
 These are natural generalisations of the simple singularities and those with infinite multiplicity in Arnold's classification.
 We obtain normal forms away from some exceptional Type E cases.
-Remarkably these normal forms have no continuous parameters, and the key new feature is that the noncommutative world affords larger families.
+Remarkably these normal forms have no moduli, and the key new feature is that the noncommutative world affords larger families, and there are many more examples of each type.